Glenbarry railway station

-Barry was opened in 1859 by the Banff, Portsoy and Strathisla Railway, and in 1867 was absorbed by the GNoSR who took over the line, closed 'Barry' in 1863, reopening it as 'Glenbarry' in 1872 and then operating it until grouping in 1923.
-Passing into British Railways ownership in 1948, the line was, like the rest of the ex-GNoSR lines along the Moray coast, considered for closure as part of the Beeching report and closure notices were issued in 1963.
+Barry was opened in 1859 by the Banff, Portsoy and Strathisla Railway, and in 1867 was absorbed by the GNSR who took over the line, closed 'Barry' in 1863, reopening it as 'Glenbarry' in 1872 and then operating it until grouping in 1923.
+Passing into British Railways ownership in 1948, the line was, like the rest of the ex-GNSR lines along the Moray coast, considered for closure as part of the Beeching report and closure notices were issued in 1963.

 Passenger services were withdrawn in May 1968 whilst freight had ceased on 2 November 1964.

 Station infrastructure

 In 1902 the OS map shows the presence of a water tower, weighing machine, two sidings in a goods yard with a goods shed, two platforms with a footbridge, ticket office, shelters and a signal box.
 A road over bridge is located nearby.
 The signal box was operational until 25 June 1966.

 The base of the old water tower survived in 1988.